Multi-aspect Multilingual and Cross-lingual Parliamentary Speech Analysis: Results

 \subsubsection{Predicting the age of speakers}

+For each of the analysed parliaments, we split the speeches into three groups according to the first and the third age quartile.
+For each country, we created two prediction models, one trying to distinguish between the speeches of MPs younger than the first quartile and aged between the first and third quartile (Table \ref{tab:age1}), and the second distinguishing between the speakers aged between the first and third quartile and speakers older than the third quartile (Table \ref{tab:age2}).
+In this way, we investigate language differences between three generations of MPs, checking if their language is age-specific.

-Table \ref{tab:age} shows that age is a relatively well-predicted characteristic of speakers in Spain, Bulgaria, and Slovenia, a bit less so in the Czech Republic, while in France, there are very few language differences between speakers of different age.
-The higher the prediction performance, the easier it is to distinguish between speakers' age groups, and the more significant is the generation gap.
+Tables \ref{tab:age1} and \ref{tab:age2} show that age is a relatively well-predicted characteristic of speakers in Spain, Bulgaria, Slovenia and Czech Republic, while in France, there are very few language differences between speakers of different ages.
+The higher the prediction performance, the easier it is to distinguish between speakers' age groups, and the language generation gap is more significant.

+The only notable difference between Tables \ref{tab:age1} and \ref{tab:age2} are the scores for the Czech Republic.
+Here the gap between the youngest and middle-aged MPs is considerably larger than between the middle-aged and older MPs.
+We hypothesize that this might be the result of transition between the communist-rule and parliamentary democracy, where the language of younger generations is less affected by the previous social system.

 Below we try to explain the two extreme cases, Spain with the largest gap between age groups and France with the smallest.

 \citet{flaherty1987langue} presents a historical development of French political discourse, which is directed toward uniformity in discursive strategies and may explain their similarities.
 A similar conclusion was drawn by \citet{lehti2014style} who show that the language used in French politicians' blogs is relatively standard.